Tillsten/skultrafast/docs/zero-finding.rst

 There are various ways to measure the dispersion directly.
 Alternatively, one can estimate the dispersion directly form the data.
-The estimate can used to correct the spectrum directly, or if the dispersion is explictly part of the fitted model, used as the starting guess.
+The estimate can used to correct the spectrum directly, or if the dispersion is explicitly part of the fitted model, used as the starting guess.

 Estimation of the dispersion from the data
 ------------------------------------------